RocketChat/docs-old/developer-guides/rest-api/users/updateownbasicinfo/README.md

 Note that to update the password or email for the user you must send `currentPassword` property encrypted in SHA256 together in payload.

+**WARNING:** This API does not work when the server contains custom fields.
+There's a bug report [here](https://github.com/RocketChat/Rocket.Chat/issues/11154) related to that.

 ## Payload

 | Argument | Example | Required | Description |